DaveBenham/VenomModules/README.md

 The TRIG button is not guaranteed to always trigger a coin toss - it depends on how the RISE and FALL are configured, as well as the current TRIG input value.

+Bernoulli Switch is fully polyphonic.
+There are two modes available from the context menu that determine how many virtual coin tosses are performed based on the number of channels on each input:
+- **Trig and Prob only** (default)

+  The number of coin flips is the maximum channel count found across the Trig and Prog inputs.
+If one of the inputs is monophonic, and the other polyphonic, then the monophonic input is replicated to match the channel count of the polyphonic input.

+  If the coin flip count is 1 (both Trig and Prob are mono), then polyphonic inputs to A and/or B are treated as a whole - all of the channels on the A input are directed to either the A or B output.
+The same for the B input.
+The number of channels need not match across A and B.

+  But if either of Trig or Prob are poly, resulting in multiple coin flips, then each coin flip is applied to the appropriate channels in A and B. Missing channels in A and/or B are treated as 0V.
+Extra channels are ignored.
+This can result in A and B input channelse being scrambled across the A and B outputs.

+- **All inputs**

+  The number of coin flips is the maximum channel count found across all four inputs - Trig, Prog, A, and B. Monophonic channels are replicated to match the maximum channel count.
+Polyphonic channels with missing channels treat the missing channel as 0V.

+  Polphonic inputs in A and/or B can always be scrambled across A and B outputs.

 A pair of yellow lights indicate the current routing configuration.
 A yellow light glowing to the left of the PROB knob indicates a no-swap configuration.
 A glowing yellow light to the right indicates a swap configuration.

-Bernoulli Switch is fully polyphonic.
-The number of output channels is set to the maximum channel count found across all inputs.
-Monophonic inputs are replicated to match the output channel count.
-Polyphonic inputs with fewer channels will get 0V for the missing channels.
-Each channel gets its own independent coin toss, even if driven by a monophonic TRIG input.

 The yellow lights only monitor a single channel - by default they monitor channel one.
 The context menu has a Monitor Channel option to switch to a different channel.
-If the monitored channel is Off, or greater than the number of output channels, then the yellow lights will remain dark - no monitoring will be done.
+If the monitored channel is Off, or greater than the number of coin flip channels, then the yellow lights will remain dark - no monitoring will be done.

 Outputs are 0V when the module is bypassed.